Nebius-Academy/knowledge-base/_posts/2025-06-06-llm-inference-essentials.md

 - **Peak FLOPS**: This refers to how many floating-point operations (such as multiplication and addition) the GPU can perform per second.
 These values can vary depending on the precision of the model’s weights, meaning how many bits are used to store each parameter.

-    For inference, FP16 and BFLOAT16 are commonly used, which are formats for storing floating-point numbers in 16 bits of memory.
+    For inference, FLOAT16 (FP16) or  BFLOAT16 (BF16) are commonly used, which are formats for storing floating-point numbers in 16 bits of memory.

-    For the H100 GPU, the peak FLOPS for FP16 and BFLOAT16 is 1,979 or 1,671 teraFLOPS depending on the configuration.
+    For the H100 GPU, the peak FLOPS for FP16 and BF16 is 1,979 or 1,671 teraFLOPS depending on the configuration.
 Nebius serves H100 NVL, so we will use this number in further calculations.

 - **GPU memory size**: This is the total amount of memory available on the GPU.
 For the H100, depending on the model, it can be either 80 GB or 94 GB.
 - **GPU memory bandwidth**: This is the maximum speed at which data can be transferred between the compute engine (or CUDA cores) and the GPU memory.
 It determines how quickly data can be loaded or stored during computation.